nasa/cumulus/docs/features/backup_and_restore.md

 Run the following commands to bring the new cluster into the terraform state file, where {module_name} is the title you've assigned to the module:

- *Removes the old cluster from your deployment*:
+* Remove the old cluster from your terraform state:

 ```bash
 terraform state {module_name}.aws_rds_cluster.cumulus
 ```

- *Adds the restored cluster to your deployment*:
+* Add the restored cluster to your terraform state:

 ```bash
 terraform import {module_name}.aws_rds_cluster.cumulus <new cluster identifier>
 ```

-4) Update module `terraform.tfvars` such that the cluster_identifier matches the *new* database cluster.
+4) Update module `terraform.tfvars` such that the cluster_identifier variable matches the *new* database cluster.

-5) Once this is done, run a terraform plan.   ***Be very careful*** to ensure that the `module.rds_cluster.aws_rds_cluster.cumulus` resource is not being recreated as this will wipe the postgres database.
+5) Run a terraform plan.   ***Be very careful*** to ensure that the `module.rds_cluster.aws_rds_cluster.cumulus` resource is not being recreated as this will wipe the postgres database.
 You should expect to see the cluster be modified, not replaced, and the rds_login secret *version*